Chapter 8: Paleoenvironments

 - Remove any organism filter and now look at the distribution of all fossils throughout the Devonian in New York.
 Click on “E”, “M”, and “L” under Devonian to look at the distribution from early to middle to late Devonian.
 Was sea level rising or falling in this region during the Devonian (you already know which way the coastline was based on your previous answer)?

-- Figure 8.3 shows the tallest peak on Earth, Mount Everest at 8,848 m (29,029 ft) (Tibetan name Qomolangma) has a layer of unaltered limestone from the Ordovician at its summit.
+- Figure 8.3 shows the tallest peak on Earth, Mount Everest, at 8,848 m (29,029 ft) (Tibetan name Qomolangma).
+It has a layer of unaltered limestone from the Ordovician at its summit.
 What does this tell you about the environment of Mt.
 Everest during that time?

 - Using the PaleoDB navigator, look at the distribution of fossils for the Himalaya Mountains, particularly near the Nepal/China border.
 During which two geologic time periods were fossils most abundant?

 - What were the most abundant organisms for each of those periods?
 The pane on the right side tells you the percentage of each organism found in your current map view.
-You may need to search the technical taxonomic name.
+You may need to search the technical taxonomic name to learn which organism it is.

 - Based on the changes in fossils over the time periods, determine whether sea level was rising, falling, or constant.
 Be sure to explain your answer.

-- Does your sea level interpretation match the global sea level record from Figure 5.21?
+- Critical thinking: Does your sea-level interpretation match the global sea level record from Figure 5.21?
+Explain your answer.

-Using the PaleobioDB Navigator, look up “Dinosauria” (an unranked clade).
-A clade is a group of organisms that share a common ancestor and cladistics is a way to classify organisms based on common characteristics.
+Using the PaleobioDB Navigator, look up “Dinosauria” (an unranked ).
+A clade is a group of organisms that share a common ancestor, and cladistics is a way to classify organisms based on common characteristics.
 You’ll notice that one of the groups in the Dinosauria clad is Aves, which is the class comprising birds.
 Yes, according to cladistics and taxonomic rankings, dinosaurs and birds are related.

 - During which geologic time periods were Dinosauria most abundant (excluding Aves)?